SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 In the SAP BTP cockpit (provider subaccount), create an SAP BTP Cloud Foundry runtime space to host the database and the runtime:

-1. Go to *Overview* in the subaccount and enable Cloud Foundry:
+1. Go to *Overview* in the subaccount and choose *Enable Cloud Foundry*.
+Enter the following information:
     - As *Plan*, select *standard*.
 	- As *Landscape*, select *cf-eu10*.
 	- As *Instance Name*, enter `psm-mt`.